Deadlines to NSF:

 • Full Proposal: Friday, January 26, 2018, 5 pm

 NSF released the new EPSCoR Track-2 Solicitation for the current funding year.
 While the format remains essentially the same, the single topic area to be supported this year is “Understanding the Relationship between Genome and Phenome.”
-Track-2 applications require significant planning, incorporating collaboration across multiple states/EPSCoR jurisdictions and often across multiple research and undergraduate institutions within the state, and typically have a 10-15% funding rate.
-With this in mind, each of South Carolina’s Major Research Institutions who wished to consider application to the program engaged in discussion with their Offices of Vice-President for Research on procedures that were followed to determine the faculty team selected to serve as the LEAD proposal for that institution in the NSF competition.
+Track-2 applications require significant planning, incorporating collaboration across multiple EPSCoR jurisdictions and often across multiple research and undergraduate institutions within the state, and typically a 10-15% funding rate.
+Each South Carolina institution who wish to consider application to the program should engage in discussion with their Office of Research on procedures that will be followed to determine the faculty team selected to serve as the LEAD proposal for that institution in the NSF competition.

 The SC EPSCoR/IDeA State Office is asking each institution to identify the single proposal they intend to sponsor in this capacity by Tuesday, November 28, 2017.
 The scope of the submissions should be as follows:

 - Proposals will need to describe a collaboration with faculty from one or more institutions located within other EPSCoR eligible jurisdictions.

 - Proposals are expected to be able to request up a maximum $1 million per year from two eligible jurisdictions.
 If three or more eligible EPSCoR jurisdictions collaborate on a proposal, the amount may not exceed $1.5 million per year.
 Awards are for a maximum of four years.

 As the proposal development process develops, we encourage research teams to actively engage South Carolina’s predominately undergraduate institutions and HBCUs to find opportunities for collaboration and outreach where appropriate.
 Letters of Intent to NSF are due by Monday, November 27, 2017 with Full Proposals due Friday, January 26, 2018.